qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 icon or with the :kbd:`c` keyboard shortcut.

-Click next to the point from which you want to calculate the distance and click on the :guilabel:`d` box (:kbd:`d` shortcut) enter the desired distance and hit Enter to lock the mouse position in the map canvas:
+Click next to the point from which you want to calculate the distance and click on the :guilabel:`d` box (:kbd:`d` shortcut) type the desired distance and press :kbd:`Enter` to lock the mouse position in the map canvas:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance_point.png
    :align: center